young-kcd/firebird/doc/README.read_consistency.md

   the application if not handled
 - UPDATE\DELETE triggers will fire multiply times for the same record if statement execution was restarted and record is updated\deleted again
+- statement restart usually fully transparent to the applications and no special actions should be taken by developers to handle it in any way.
+The only exception is the code with side effects that is out of transactional control, such as:
+  - usage of external tables, sequences or context variables;
+  - sending e-mails using UDF;
+  - committed autonomous transactions or external queries, and so on

+  Take into account that such code could be executed more than once if update conflict happens
+- there is no special tools to detect restart but it could be easy done using code with side effects as described above, for example - using context variable
 - by historical reasons isc_update_conflict reported as secondary error code with primary error code isc_deadlock.

-### Precommitted transactions
+### Read-committed read only transactions

-READ COMMITTED READ ONLY transactions marked as committed immediately when transaction started.
+READ COMMITTED *READ ONLY* transactions marked as committed immediately when transaction started.
-This is correct if read-committed transaction needs no database snapshot.
-But it is not correct to mark READ CONSISTENCY READ ONLY transaction as committed as it can break statement-level snapshot consistency.
-Therefore READ CONSISTENCY READ ONLY transactions is not precommitted on start.
-Other kinds of READ COMMITTED READ ONLY transactions ([NO] RECORD VERSION) works as before and marked as committed when such transaction started.
+Also such transactions do not inhibit regular garbage collection and not delays advance of OST marker.
+READ CONSISTENCY READ ONLY transactions still marked as committed on start but, to not let regular garbage collection to break future statement-level snapshots, it delays movement of OST marker in the same way as SNAPSHOT transactions.
+Note, this delays *regular* (traditional) garbage collection only, *intermediate* GC (see below) is not affected.

 ### Support for new READ COMMITTED READ CONSISTENCY isolation level
 #### SQL syntax